Bad to the Bone

 - An '80s Hair Metal tune of some sort is popular whenever a Hello, Nurse! character shows up, and almost obligatory if she's a performer in a strip club.
-"Rock You Like a Hurricane" by Scorpions and "Here I Go Again" by Whitesnake seem to be common.
+"Rock You Like a Hurricane" by Scorpions, Def Leppard's "Pour Some Sugar On Me" and "Here I Go Again" by Whitesnake seem to be common.
 Warrant's "Cherry Pie" is often used instead if it's a rural setting.

-- "Bodies" by Drowning Pool, with its chorus of "let the bodies hit the floor!", often crops up when a scene is about to get violent.
-WWE's ECW on SciFi had this as their theme song for an entire year, until the untimely deaths of Chris Benoit and his wife and children forced them to switch to something more politically correct.
+- "Bodies" by Drowning Pool, with its chorus of "Let the bodies hit the floor!", often crops up when a scene is about to get violent.
+WWE's ECW on SciFi had this as their theme song for an entire year, until the untimely deaths of Chris Benoit and his wife and son forced them to switch to something more politically correct.

 - "Cobrastyle" by Teddybears is used in a lot of movies with a suave protagonist, and also in Chuck.

 - "Eye of the Tiger" by Survivor is used is many, many fight sequences and Training Montages.
 Considering it comes from Rocky III, not surprising.

 - Joe Cocker and The Who will surely live out their days comfortably on the royalties from "Feelin' Alright" and "Won't Get Fooled Again" on Every.
 Single.
 Movie.
 Trailer.